arnoudja/EnergyMonitor/README.md

 * The cairo development library must be installed: sudo apt-get install libcairo2-dev
 * wiringPi must be installed, see https://github.com/WiringPi/WiringPi
-* Clone the EnergyMonitor source from github
+* Clone the source code with git clone https://github.com/arnoudja/EnergyMonitor.git
 * Edit energymonitor.conf with your API key, SystemID and Omnik configuration
 * do a make all
 * Grant access to the ftdi device files or run energymonitor as root